mlamoure/IndigoSNSClient/README.md

 ChangeLog
 ---
+    Version .4: Added additional device types: Geo-Location Device.
+Numeric Value Device.

-    Version .3: Added a new device type: Device Distance from Geo Location.
+    Version .31: Added a new device type: Device Distance from Geo Location.
 Added a new state for the closest address of a Phone device.
-See the plugin states.
+Added locationTimestamp state.
+See the plugin states for more info.

     Version .2: Added ability to reset the known attributes (keys) for a given topic